open-resources/dash_curriculum/_sources/appendix/templates.md

 ````

-## Navigation panels and Graphs
+## Navigation panels and graphs
-This second section gives you two examples at hand on how to incorporate multiple data sets into your dashboard i.e., combining navigation panels and graphs.
-In particular, you will find
+This second section provides two examples of how to combine navigation panels and graphs.
+In particular, you will find:

-- A template with navigation tabs on the top and
+- A template with navigation tabs on the top
-- A template with a navigation bar on the side.
+- A template with a navigation bar on the side

-### Template with navigation tabs on the top
+### Navigation tabs on top

 ![Template 3](./template-3.png)